 through Christ our Lord.

-lively sentiments of faith, hope, and charity, true contrition for my sins, and
+faith, hope and charity, true contrition for my sins,

 while I contemplate with great love and tender pity

-Your five wounds, pondering over them within me, and
+Thy five wounds, pondering over them within me,

-"They have pierced My hands and My feet;
+"They have pierced my hands and my feet; they have

 I want to thank You for